ibis-project/ibis/README.md

 ## What is Ibis?

-Ibis is a Python project that provides a lightweight, universal interface for data wrangling.
+Ibis is a Python library that provides a lightweight, universal interface for data wrangling.
 It helps Python users explore and transform data of any size, stored anywhere.

 Ibis has three primary pieces:
 1. **A dataframe API for Python**.